- If iFrame is not working in Chrome, the easiest solution would be to try a completely different browser.

 - Depending on the antivirus software you’re using, these steps will vary. (we are using BitDefender for this example).

 - Select the Protection tab.

 - Select Settings under the Antivirus section and toggle the blue button to deactivate protection.

 - Check to see if the issue still persists.

-- In Chrome, select the three dots at the top-right side of your screen -> More tools -> Extensions.
+- In Chrome, select the three dots at the top-right side of your screen, select More tools, then choose Extensions.

 - Inside the Extensions window, de-activate all add-ons.

 - Try to see if this method solved your issue.